vwedesam/Spring-boot-real-time-chat-app/README.md

         - npm start

 ### Server
-        - mvn spring-boot:run (in the spring-ws-server)
+        - mvn spring-boot:run (in the spring-ws-chat-server folder)